pyrite357/charge3dglasses/README.md

 Thanks to Andrew Blankenship for coaching on setting up the Sonoff Basic, and flashing the firmware.\
 Thanks to Victoria Kelley for helping to build the 3D Glasses charging station.

-## Pictures of the hardware setup:
-    Coming soon ...

 ## Installation (written for Python 2.7):
    1). pip install python-dateutil requests\
    2). copy this script to your home directory in Linux\
    3).
 Add the IP Address of your Sonoff Basic to the ip_of_sonoff var below\
    4).
-Add the username and password of your Sonoff that was flashed with Tasmota firmware\
+Add the username and password of your Sonoff that was flashed with [Tasmota Firmware](https://github.com/arendst/Sonoff-Tasmota)
    5).
 Make this script executable by running: chmod +x ~/charge3dglasses.py\
    5).
 Add the following line to your crontab so that it runs every 5 min
 ```